-Are there any nearby properties or resources that Yes, there are properties that have been either appear to be or are documented to have been constructed more than 45 years ago and appear to constructed more than 45 years ago?3 Does there have a similar age, design, or method of appear to be a group of properties of similar age, construction. design, or method of construction?
-Or are there any designed landscapes such as a park or There are no designed landscapes in the project cemetery?
-Please provide photographs of any properties that may be more than 45 years in age and would have the potential to be affected by the project (such as properties that include meter replacements, service line replacements or buildings within 10 feet of the areas proposed for pipeline main replacement under pavement).
-Multiple properties may be photographed together in a streetscape view and if there are many properties over 45 years in age, representative photos may be provided of a neighborhood rather than individual photos of each property.
+Are there any nearby properties or resources that Yes, there are two National Register of Historic either appear to be or are documented to have Places (NRHP)-listed historic districts intersecting the been constructed more than 45 years ago?
+Does Area of Potential Effects (APE). there appear to be a group of properties of similar The project area is within the NRHP Fulton age, design, or method of construction?
+Or are Downtown Historic District, which contains at there any designed landscapes such as a park or least 29 historic-period buildings.
+Of these twentycemetery?
+Please provide photographs of any one are contributing.
+The project also crosses into properties that may be more than 45 years in age the eastern portion of the Carr Historic District, and would have the potential to be affected by the along Carr Street.
+This district contains over 100 project (such as properties that include meter historic-period elements.
+However, only six of replacements, service line replacements or buildings within 10 feet of the areas proposed for these are found in the immediate vicinity of the project area.
+Additionally, a search of the pipeline main replacement under pavement).
+Kentucky Heritage Council cultural resources Multiple properties may be photographed together database found thirteen additional unevaluated in a streetscape view and if there are many above-ground resources within the project area. properties over 45 years in age, representative photos may be provided of a neighborhood rather than individual photos of each property.
+No, there does not appear to be a group of properties of similar, age, design, or method of construction.
+Yes, there are designed landscapes adjacent to the project area.
 Will project implementation require removal or No. disturbance of any stone or brick sidewalk, roadway, or landscape materials or other potentially old or unique features?
 Please provide a handful of representative photos of the project area to show the character of the roadway and sidewalk materials in the project and staging areas.
-Include a photo key or captions of what the photos are showing and where they were taken.
+Include a photo key and/or captions of what the photos are showing and where they were taken.
 Is there any other information relevant to the No. project area or the proposed work as it pertains to Cultural Resources?

-3 Local tax and property records or historic maps may indicate dates of construction.
+&lt;sup>2 Local tax and property records or historic maps may indicate dates of construction.

-PHMSA identified properties based on available information on previously identified historic properties in the APE, including the National Register of Historic Places (NRHP) database and data received from the Kentucky Heritage Council.
+PHMSA identified properties based on available information on previously identified historic properties in the APE, including the NRHP database and data received from the Kentucky Heritage Council.
 PHMSA also conducted research to determine if there are any previously unidentified properties within the APE that are 45 years of age or older and may be eligible for the NRHP.
-This research revealed no NRHP listed or eligible properties within the APE or within a half-mile.